Should We Adopt Green Supply Chain Management in the Construction Industry?

 • implement sustainable best practices

-• demonstrate they are willing to protect their profits, their people and the planet.
+• demonstrate they are willing to protect their profits, people, and the planet.

 Sustainability is now mandatory.